renovatebot/renovate/docs/usage/getting-started/private-packages.md

 <!-- prettier-ignore -->
 !!! note
-    Encrypted values can't be used in the "Admin/Bot config".
+    Encrypted values can not be used in the "Admin/Bot config".

 ### hostRules configuration using environment variables